-2. Earn Greater Social Security Benefits
+2. Social Security Benefits For Seniors Citizens

 The longer seniors wait until they decide to collect social security benefits, their earnings increase, which also increases the amount of monthly benefit checks.
 If older adults delay using their 401(k) or their IRA, the accounts get more time to grow.
 Over time, seniors end up building larger nest eggs.

-3. Take Advantage of Employee Benefits
+3. Advantage of Employee Benefits in Old Age

 In addition to receiving paychecks, employees can also save money by getting employer-paid health and life insurance along with 401(k) contributions.
 Group health insurance premiums are often less expensive than Medicare premiums, and they tend to offer more extensive coverage.